JordanCley/Code-Quiz/README.md

 # Code-Quiz

-This application is a timer-based quiz application that stores high scores client-side.
+This is a timer-based quiz application that stores high scores client-side.
 If you get a wrong answer, timer decreases by 5 seconds.
 Final score is saved into local storage with your initials.